mc Assetpilot

 2. Select + New financial model.

-3. Give the model and Name.
+3. Give the model a Name.
 You can also add a Description if desired.

 4. Enter a Currency.